EmilStenstrom/jQuery-animate_from_to/README.rst

 This is a simple jQuery plugin with one simple purpose: to give the impression of movement from one element to another.
-This is useful for instance for a web shop when you want communicate that a product was added to the cart.
+This is useful for instance for a web shop when you want show that a product was added to the cart.
+The idea is based on another plugin called add2cart, but all of the code is rewritten and made more flexible.

 Who should I thank for this?
 ============================